Investments in Environmental Improvement

 The Fund is also responsible for administering financial resources from the European Union, namely the Cohesion Fund, the European Regional Development Fund and The Next Generation EU Fund, from the state budget, and from fees collected from polluters – including wastewater discharge fees, fees for reclassifying agricultural land, air pollution fees and fees under the Waste Act.

 - Receiving and evaluating aid applications

-- Preparing supporting documents for approving aid and the contractual agenda for providing aid
+- Preparing groundwork documents for approving aid and the contractual agenda for aid provision

 - Disbursing financial resources to aid beneficiaries and continually auditing their use

-- Conducting the final evaluation of the allocation of the resources provided and of the accomplished environmental effects
+- Conducting a final evaluation of the use of provided resources and accomplished environmental effects

 - Occasionally imposing and enforcing sanctions in cases of non-compliance with the contractual conditions for granting aid

 - Administration of fees for the discharge of wastewater into surface waters, for the abstraction of groundwater and for landfilling